 Read Also @Everything you want to know about Kanyadaan

-A girl after her wedding leaves the home of her father which isn’t considered her home in the first place as it is a common saying in India that a daughter is like a ‘Paraya Dhan’(Someone else’s property).
+A girl after her wedding leaves the home of her father which isn’t considered her home.
+In the first place as it is a common saying in India that a daughter is like a ‘Paraya Dhan’(Someone else’s property).
 Then, she walks into her new home, which is again not her home as she wasn’t born there and is her Sasuraal(in-laws House).
-Also, during the Bidaai ceremony, she is required to throw back the handful of rice behind her that symbolizes the repayment of the debt she owed to her father like she was living on rent since her childhood.
-I personally can’t understand any of these beliefs and it is far from my understanding of how independent working women even tolerate these kinds of traditions and rituals.
+Also, during the Bidaai ceremony, she is required to throw back the handful of rice behind her.
+That symbolizes the repayment of the debt she owed to her father like she was living on rent since her childhood.
+I personally can’t understand any of these beliefs and it is far from my understanding.
+How independent working women even tolerate these kinds of traditions and rituals.

 These were some of the traditions that we believe have a thin line between being a ritual and a superstition.
-We would love to know what you think about such traditions and if you’ll be following them in your wedding.
+We would love to know what you think about such traditions.
+And if you’ll be following them in your Indian Wedding Beliefs And Superstitions.
 So just go ahead and share your thoughts in the comments down below.

 Search Latest Blogs